-First let’s remember that Power (Watts) = Voltage x I(Current)
+Power (Watts) = Voltage x I(Current)

-LED plant lights are grouped by the current (Amps) of the diodes within the light.
-1 watt diodes generally run at around 0.35 Amps, 2 watt diodes run around 0.5 Amps and 3 watt diodes run around 0.7 Amps.
-Diodes are not maximized with current so that the manufacturer can increase the lifespan, reduce the heat output, and supply a better grow light.
+1-watt diodes generally run at around 0.35 Amps, 2-watt diodes run around 0.5 Amps and 3-watt diodes run around 0.7 Amps.
+Diodes do not use their maximum current so that the manufacturer can increase the lifespan, reduce the heat output, and supply a better grow light.
 In addition, different color diodes have different wavelengths and require a different supply voltage for the specific wavelength.
 The red and orange wavelengths require around 1.8-2.7 Volts and the blue and violet wavelengths require 2.7-3.5 Volts.
-Hence, following our W = V x I equation, a 3 watt red diode may only have a power draw of 1.5-2.0 watts and a blue diode may only have a power draw of 1.8-2.5 watts.
-That is why we have the stated wattage of the light and the actual power draw.
-Hence, the 600 Watt grow light has 200 x 3 watt diodes but the actual power draw is 480 Watts.
-Some LED companies do not publish the actual power draw.
-Be careful of these companies and make sure you make an apple to apple comparison when it looking for the right LED for your given grow space.
+Hence, following our W = V x I equation, a 3-watt red diode may only have a power draw of 1.5-2.0 watts and a blue diode may only have a power draw of 1.8-2.5 watts.
+This is why a 600 Watt grow light which has two hundred of the 3-watt diodes has an actual power draw of 390 watts.
+Some companies do not publish the actual power draw of their lights and provide misleading information.
+G8LED grow lights have full specifications listed, including the actual power draw.